MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/performance-tuning/role/active-directory-server/capacity-planning-for-active-directory-domain-services.md

 Throughout the sections on processor selection the assumption is made that the processor is running at 100% of clock speed the entire time the data is being collected and that the replacement systems will have the same speed processors.
 Despite both assumptions in practice being false, particularly with Windows Server 2008 R2 and later, where the default power plan is **Balanced**, the methodology still stands as it is the conservative approach.
 While the potential error rate may increase, it only increases the margin of safety as processor speeds increase.

-- For example, in a scenario where 11.25 CPUs are demanded, if the processors were running at half speed when the data was collected, the more accurate estimate might be 5.125 &divide; 2.
+- For example, in a scenario where 11.25 CPUs are demanded, if the processors were running at half speed when the data was collected, the more accurate estimate might be 5.125 ÷ 2.
 - It is impossible to guarantee that doubling the clock speeds would double the amount of processing that happens for a given time period.
 This is due to the fact the amount of time that the processors spend waiting on RAM or other system components could stay the same.
 The net effect is that the faster processors might spend a greater percentage of the time idle while waiting on data to be fetched.
 Again, it is recommended to stick with the lowest common denominator, being conservative, and avoid trying to calculate a potentially false level of accuracy by assuming a linear comparison between processor speeds.

 Alternatively, if processor speeds in replacement hardware are lower than current hardware, it would be safe to increase the estimate of processors needed by a proportionate amount.
 For example, it is calculated that 10 processors are needed to sustain the load in a site, and the current processors are running at 3.3 Ghz and replacement processors will run at 2.6 Ghz, this is a 21% decrease in speed.
 In this case, 12 processors would be the recommended amount.